 What is Economic Environment?

 The economic environment relates to all the economic determinants that influence commercial and consumer compliance.
-‘The term economic environment indicates to all the external economic circumstances that affect purchasing practices of customers and markets and hence influence the production of business.’
+‘The term economic environment indicates to all the external economic circumstances that affect purchasing practices of customers and markets and hence influence the production of the business.’

 As a component of economic reformations, the Government of India declared a new industrial system in July 1991.
 The extensive characteristics of this system were as follows: